 A place for all

-Find support and resources related to recent executive actions
+Find additional support related to recent executive actions

 Message from the PCC President

 "At the heart of Portland Community College is a commitment to diversity, equity and inclusion.
 These values are essential to the college's mission, to our accreditation themes, to the Board's goals and objectives, and to the college's strategic plan.
 In keeping with these values, the Portland Community College Board of Directors has moved to apply the term 'sanctuary college' to PCC."
 Mark Mitsui

 - See the complete statement and board resolution

 - See answers to some Frequently Asked Questions to learn more

 On September 5, 2017, the Trump administration announced the end of the Deferred Action for Childhood Arrivals (DACA) program.

 The PCC community is disheartened by this decision and reaffirm Portland Community College’s support of and commitment to our DREAMERs, DACA, and Undocumented students.
 We are aware that many PCC members are experiencing uncertainty and anxiety around this matter.
 I encourage you to explore the resources within PCC and our community that are included below and that you reach out for support as needed.
 You are valuable members of our community and we support our DREAMers!

 The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the education records of any student who has ever enrolled at PCC.

 At PCC, we take care of each other.
 We keep each other healthy, protected, and free from self-harm.
 Are you worried about a student?
 Did you see something questionable?
 Are you experiencing discrimination in the workplace?
 Please tell someone!